 • The use of technology in the interpreting booth

-My research focuses on a wide range of areas relating to interpreting and translation, Golden Age literature (particularly female authors and Extremadura), and sport in Spain.
+My research focuses on a wide range of areas relating to interpreting and translation, Golden Age literature (particularly female authors and Extremadura), and sport in Spain, particularly its role in politics and national/egional identity.
 I am currently working on literary academies in 17th century Spain.
 I am particularly interested also in the use of interpreting in legal settings and the quality issues that arise in such contexts.
+Other areas of research interest include the use of young interpreters as facilitators in schools with high numbers of pupils with low levels of English.

 I collaborate with, among others, the popular academic online journal The Conversation, contributing articles on politics in Spain and Latin America.
 I have also collaborated with the EU-funded ORCIT (Online Resources for Conference Interpreter Training) project.
 I am working on a multi-disciplinary project on Spain’s La Vuelta cycling race and contribute to a popular blog called The Language of Football.